Updated March 9, 2021

 - You can attempt to keep your air conditioning system working with recycled R22 refrigerant.
 This is a very uncertain option and it is impossible to predict how quickly the cost of R22 will rise once new refrigerant is no longer being manufactured.
 As the available supply shrinks, costs will inevitably rise, and these costs will get higher and higher over time.

 - You can talk to an HVAC technician about retrofitting your existing system to work with R410A.
 As noted above, this will almost certainly void your warranty.
 The cost of the parts required and the labor to do the job right may add up to be nearly as expensive as buying an all-new air conditioner.

 - You can bite the bullet and have a new air conditioner installed.
 This will almost certainly be the most expensive option in the short term.
 But the silver lining with a new air conditioner is that it is the only option that permanently solves your R22 problem.

 Take Action Sooner Rather Than Later

 The best time to work with an HVAC contractor on major air conditioning work is at the end of winter or the beginning of spring.
 Demand for air conditioner work in the Manhattan area always spikes during the onset of warm Kansas summer weather; this is when the largest number of homeowners discover problems with their cooling systems.
 Our experienced ac technicians are inevitably in high demand when the Kansas heat first comes out in force, and we have to address our customers’ concerns on a first-come, first-served basis.

-Don’t leave your air conditioning situation up in the air until the start of summer in 2020!
+Don’t leave your air conditioning situation up in the air until the start of a hot Kansas summer!
 The new refrigerant regulations could set you up for a nasty surprise.
 Contact Standard Plumbing, Heating & Air Conditioning before the start of hot weather and let us help you map out a plan for keeping your home cool — not just this summer, but for many hot Manhattan summers to come.